The South Australian Public Library Network

 The network operates within a Memorandum of Agreement between state and local government.
 This agreement provides the framework within which both parties contribute to ensuring that all South Australians have access to modern, free public library services.

 While local government provides the significant proportion of the funds for public libraries, the State provides key funding which supports the "network" approach to the provision of services across the state.
-This approach is underpinned by the services provided to public libraries by Public Library Services (PLS); a business unit of the Libraries Board of South Australia operating within the Department of the Premier and Cabinet (DPC), and is funded from within the State's funding to public libraries.
+This approach is underpinned by the services provided to public libraries by Public Library Services (PLS); a business unit of the Libraries Board of South Australia operating within the Department of State Development (DSD) and funded from within the State's funding to public libraries.